 From South Texas to Pennsylvania, we have field offices in top U.S. oil and natural gas plays.

-Where possible, Chesapeake seeks to use non-potable water sources first for our operating needs.
-If it is necessary to utilize freshwater, our sources include private land sites, municipal water resources, regional water districts and river authorities.
+Where possible, Chesapeake first seeks to use nonpotable water sources for our drilling and completions needs.
+If nonpotable water is not available, we utilize freshwater sources including private resources from landowners, municipal water resources, regional water districts and river authorities.
 We work closely with federal, state and local agencies to evaluate and permit our freshwater usage.

-Consistent with this commitment, we adopted a companywide electronic water tracking system to more accurately monitor our water usage.
+Consistent with this approach, we adopted a companywide electronic water tracking system to more accurately monitor our water usage and transportation.
 Using this system, our field teams are better equipped to track vendor handling of water resources and recognize cost efficiencies.

-core values is continuous improvement, and that includes sharing and implementing best practices across our industry.
-In 2014 we joined the Energy Water Initiative to further improve our water stewardship efforts.
+We are an active participant in the Energy Water Initiative (EWI) to further improve our water stewardship efforts.
 The EWI, a collaborative group of industry peers, shares key learnings, technologies and best practices to improve lifecycle water use and management.
-Last year the group produced a
+In 2015, the group produced a

 series of case studies, which was shared with our peers and regulatory bodies to increase transparency around water use and energy development.

-Beyond water conservation, protecting ground and surface water is part of our daily operations.
-Our site assessment program creates consistent procedures to mitigate and protect water and other environmental receptors when constructing new locations or conducting maintenance to existing locations.
+Beyond water conservation, protecting ground and surface water is integrated within our daily operations.
+Our site assessment program creates consistent procedures to protect and mitigate water and other environmental receptors when constructing new locations or conducting maintenance to existing locations.

-Independent, third-party consultants collect water samples near our sites, which are then analyzed by a state or nationally accredited laboratory and are subject to an extensive quality assurance process.
-We share analytical results with landowners and regulatory bodies, where required, and store results in an electronic data management system for efficient reporting retrieval.
+Independent, third-party consultants collect landowner water samples near our production sites, which are then analyzed by a state or nationally accredited laboratory and are subject to an extensive quality assurance process.
+We share analytical results with the landowner and appropriate regulatory bodies, where required, and store results in an electronic data management system for efficient reporting retrieval.
 In total, we have acquired approximately 40,000 water samples to increase our understanding of the water quality in the areas where we operate.

 Chesapeake’s core values serve as the foundation of our business and an essential element to our success.
 From sharing best practices to protecting our employees and business partners, we know that top performance can only come when you commit to acting with integrity and character.Learn more